risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-function.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-create-function/" />
 </head>

 The `CREATE FUNCTION` command can be used to create [user-defined functions](/sql/udf/user-defined-functions.md) (UDFs).
-There are two ways to create UDFs in RisingWave: UDFs as external functions and SQL UDFs. `CREATE FUNCTION` can be used for both ways with different syntax.
+There are three ways to create UDFs in RisingWave: UDFs as external functions, embedded UDFs and SQL UDFs. `CREATE FUNCTION` can be used for them with different syntax.

 ## UDFs as external functions